 Village Sevusevu Presentation of Kava Root

+Fiji yacht charters are more than just sailing in beautiful waters.
+It is also experiencing the culture.
 Known in Fiji as Yaqona, it is the roots of this plant that are prized in Fiji.
 Once reserved for the Chiefs and Elders only, Kava is now used socially by various communities and is always a part of a Sevusevu, the ceremonial request of asking the Chief for the right to visit an island or enjoy the waters around the island.
 Whether used socially or for an official purpose, the presentation, preparation and serving of Kava is a highly evolved ritual of great dignity, with various aspects of the preparation and presentation passed down through village families for centuries.
-To enjoy a welcoming bowl of Kava from the village basin or “tanoa”, is an age old tradition and part of exploring the local culture of Fiji, while on yacht charter.
+To enjoy a welcoming bowl of Kava from the village basin or “tanoa”, is an age old tradition and part of exploring the local culture of Fiji, while on Fiji yacht charters.

 SevuSevu Kava Bowl